 Following on from the discussions at the London Conference in February 2020, I asked contributors if they would agree to a student converting their power-point presentations into short texts.
-This has been partly successful this year.
-We did at last manage to get two of the presentations at the 2020 Conference - those of Danny Dorling and Andy Street - converted to text and these are the first two articles in this issue.
-The third article is the paper presented by Lynn McDonald at the Conference.
-The final article is a follow-up by Simeon Scott to an earlier article in Issue 125.
+This has again been partly successful this year.
+We did manage to get two of the presentations at the 2021 Conference converted to text and these were included in the last issue.